KQED (TV): History

 During the early 1990s, when the state of California reintroduced the death penalty, the KQED organization waged a legal battle for the right to televise the forthcoming execution of Robert Alton Harris at San Quentin State Prison.
 The decision to pursue the videotaping of executions was controversial among those on both sides of the capital punishment debate.

 KQED was co-producer of the television adaptation of Armistead Maupin's novel Tales of the City, which aired on PBS stations nationwide in January 1994.
-The original six-part series was produced by Britain's public-service Channel 4 Corporation with KQED and PBS' American Playhouse.
+The original six-part series was produced by Britain's public-service Channel Four Television Corporation with KQED and PBS' American Playhouse.
 The series featured gay themes, nudity, and illicit drug use in this fictional portrayal of life in 1970s San Francisco.
 Although the program gave PBS its highest ratings ever for a dramatic program, PBS bowed to threats of federal funding cuts and announced it would not participate in the television production of an adaptation of the second book in the series, More Tales of the City.
 The film division of KQED was founded by Irving Saraf.

 With financial constraints looming, KQED announced in June 1995 that it would begin showing 30-second advertisements from corporate sponsors the following month.

 The station started a school-age channel using some PBS Kids shows and syndicated shows such as The Zula Patrol and Wunderkind Little Amadeus in 2005.
 KQED also became a PBS Kids Sprout partner, which gave the station goodwill to get carriage on Comcast's systems.

 On May 1, 2006, KQED and the KTEH Foundation agreed to merge to form Northern California Public Broadcasting.
 While broadcasting its own kids channel, the station intended to pick up the planned PBS Kids Go! channel when launched in April 2006.
 However, the PBS Kids Go! channel was canceled in July 2006 before broadcasting.
 Since the two stations shared a market and public TV's digital carriage agreement with top cable operators required differentiation of the stations' services, PBS Kids Go! was a way to do so.

 On November 11, 2010, KQED and NBR Worldwide, LLC, the owners of PBS business news program, the Nightly Business Report, reached into an agreement to open a bureau in the Silicon Valley to enhance coverage of NBR.

 On January 1, 2011, KQED became a default PBS member station for San Luis Obispo, Santa Maria, and Santa Barbara (becoming available on cable providers in those markets), following Los Angeles public television station KCET's defection from PBS, until KCET rejoined PBS in October 2019.